thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 {Template author tip:

 It isn’t sufficient to simply define best practices for a `doctype`.
 You need to provide compelling evidence as to why this is the best approach.
-It there isn't any research, then say so, provide your own recommendations, and explain why you think they are the best approach.
+If there isn't any research, then say so, provide your own recommendations, and explain why you think they are the best approach.

 "Do the hard work to make it simple."
 [UK Open Government Design Principle](https://www.gov.uk/guidance/government-design-principles#do-the-hard-work-to-make-it-simple)